Medeu: Current use

 Medeu maintains its status as one of the best-known tourist locations in Kazakhstan.
 The stadium is open to the public all year round, allowing visitors to skate at high altitude day or night.
 During night hours, skaters can enjoy music and lights in the stadium either from the ice, or from VIP boxes available for rent.

-The Medeu stadium and Dam also remain the location for Almaty's International Medeu-marathon.
-During this event, competitors run up from the city o this well-known location, climbing almost 1000 vertical meters before returning to Almaty to finish.
+The Medeu Stadium and Dam serve as the turnaround point for Almaty's International Medeu-marathon.
+Competitors run from city to stadium--an elevation gain of nearly 1000 meters--before returning to Almaty to finish the race.

 The 2017 Winter Universiade took place in Almaty; for which Medeu was used for speed skating.

 On 1 June 2022, Medeu opened its summer roller skating season.
 The stadium switched to a year-round format.
 450 square meters were allocated for an indoor ice court, the rest of the space was taken by a rollerdrome.
 The team of street art artists "Repas" realized an ambitious art project by creating in the center of the arena the biggest in Central Asia horizontal graffiti with an area of 4,000 square meters.
 On the south bend there is a photo-zone dedicated to the history of the stadium.
 Its main characters are the people who made Medeu a reality.
 Here you can find images of Kudryavtsev, Kunayev, and Pusurmanov.